ReesMorrison/NetlifyBlogThemes/content/post/2021-04-21-beauty-additional-subthemes/BeautyAddl.md

 draft:
 ---

 The four sections before this address subthemes of Beauty as [love from the first glance](https://bit.ly/3sB967G), the [wonders of nature](https://bit.ly/3dDvI3g), a [beautiful woman walking](https://bit.ly/3sB967G), and [instant appeal in a movie scene](https://bit.ly/3er5yzI).
-Here we add a few more subthemes that don’t related to any of the pieces of art.
+Here we add a few more subthemes that don’t relate to any of the pieces of art.

 <!--more-->